Frequently Asked Questions

 To qualify for Camp Courage you must be:

-- at least 15 years of age but no more than 19 years of age on July 1, 2021;
+- at least 15 years of age but no more than 19 years of age on July 1, on the camp year;

 - a citizen in good standing as determined by your letters of reference;